Shyam-Vishwakarma/car-rental-system/README.md

 5. **Access the Application**
     - Open your browser and go to: `http://localhost:8080/`

----

 ## Usage

 ### 1. Access the Application
 - After starting the application, open your web browser and navigate to: `http://localhost:8080/`

 ### 2. Login
-- Use one of the default user credentials (see "Getting Started") or register a new user.
+- Login or register as a new user.
 - Roles supported: Admin and Customer.

 ### 3. Functionality Overview